 - ½ teaspoon garlic powder

 - ¼ cup Italian bread crumbs

 - ⅓ cup shredded or grated parmesan cheese

 - Preheat oven to 400 degrees F.

-Top with the remaining ¾ cup of gruyere cheese, the parmesan cheese, and the bread crumbs.
+- Transfer the cooked cauliflower to a baking pan and pour the prepared cheese sauce over it, stirring to combine.
+Top with the remaining ¾ cup of gruyere cheese, parmesan cheese, and bread crumbs.